If you are a new author, you have probably read a lot of online advice about why you should hire an editor once you have written your book.

 However, there is an easy way.
 Offer to become a beta reader.

-Because you will have little to do while you wait to connect with new beta readers, and even when you do, you will be waiting quite a while for their feedback.
+Because you will have little to do while you wait to connect with new beta readers.
+Even when you do, you will be waiting quite a while for their feedback.
 So you have plenty of time to spend.

-But the big benefit is that by offering to become a beta reader, you will get a lot of responses, and BOOM, you now have a list of potential new beta readers streaming to your door.
+But the big benefit is that by offering to become a beta reader, you will get a lot of responses.
+Then BOOM, you now have a list of potential new beta readers streaming to your door.

 Remember, you are spending your time, which is saving your money.
 So spend big!